 The Honorable Raymond P. Voet (Vice Chair) - A circuit or district court judge who has presided over a veterans' treatment court.
-Judge Raymond P. Voet of the Ionia County 64-A District Court was appointed to this position on September 19, 2013 and was reappointed to serve a second term that expires on September 18, 2021.
+Judge Raymond P. Voet of the Ionia County 64-A District Court was appointed to this position on September 19, 2013 and is currently serving his third term that expires on September 18, 2025.
 Judge Voet was unanimously elected to serve as Vice Chair of the Committee at the July 18, 2017 SDTCAC meeting.